basilgeo99/Posture-Senseii/README.md

 An ARDUINO based and bluetooth enabled IOT project.

 # What is it?

+This is the final project for the IOT course at Christ University Faculty of Engineering for BTech in Computer Science.
+It was carried out by Basil George Poulose, Nikhil Niranjan and Karthik Krishna.

 Posture Senseii is a IOT health tool that detects and monitors a person's posture.

 Using this data, it determines whether a person is maintaining a proper posture for medical health maintainability.